markdoc/docs/examples/react-nodejs/content/variables.md

 ---
 route: '/variables'
-title: 'How to use variables'
 ---

-Can you figure out how to get the text under this to show up?
+There a message under this line.
+Can you figure out how to get it to show up?

 {% if $flags.show_secret_feature %}
 This is special hidden text!